pgroonga/pgroonga.github.io/install/windows.md

 ---
-title: install on Windows
+title: Install on Windows
 layout: en
 ---

-# install on Windows
+# Install on Windows

 This document describes how to install PGroonga on Windows.